lukehutch/matharena/README.md

 **Additional Flags:**
 - `--n`: Number of runs per problem (default: 4).
 - `--redo-all`: Ignore existing runs for this model and rerun everything (default: false, continues from existing runs found in `outputs/`).
+- `--problems`: One-based indices of problems to run (default: runs all problems).

 ### What Does This Do?